North Coast AIDS Project (NorCAP)

 Syringe Services Program (SSP)

 Due to the COVID-19 pandemic, the mobile outreach van is not available.
 Syringe exchange services are available at the Healthy Communities main location lobby located at 908 Seventh St, Eureka CA 95501.
-Hours of Operation are Thursdays only 9 a.m. to noon and 1:00 to 4:00 p.m. by appointment only.
-Call 707-599-6318 for an appointment.
+Hours of Operation are Thursdays and Fridays 1 to 4 p.m. by appointment only.
+Call 707-599-6318 for more information or to schedule an appointment.

 SSPs are proven to reduce new HIV and hepatitis C infections among people who inject drugs and reduce syringe litter.
 The SSP mobile outreach van operates throughout the county.
 Call for a schedule and locations.